Jonathan Sickler

 Jonathan Sickler is an American politician.
 He serves as a Republican member for the 17th district of the North Dakota Senate.

 Sickler was born in Dickinson, North Dakota and raised on a farm.
 He attended the University of North Dakota, where he earned an undergraduate degree, and Harvard Law School, where he earned a Juris Doctor degree.
 He practised law in Washington, D.C., returning to North Dakota to work as a chief legal officer in Grand Forks, North Dakota.

-In 2022, Sickler won the election for the 17th district of the North Dakota Senate.
-He succeeded Ray Holmberg.
-Sickler assumed his office on June 2, 2022.
+In 2022 Sickler was appointed to represent District 17 in the North Dakota Senate, succeeding resigning senator Ray Holmberg.
+Sickler assumed his office on June 2, 2022, and was subsequently elected in November 2022.